ERPedersen/Gutenberg/README.md

 #### Front-end
 The front-end is a web-application created with Typescript, HTML and SCSS in Angular 4.
 The front-end uses Karma to run Jasmine unit-tests in the PhantomJS browser.
 It also uses protractor to perform e2e tests on the entire system.

-We have used CI with the project [Travis-CI.com](https://travis-ci.org/ERPedersen/Gutenberg) .
-To see the maven output see with full java documentation click [here](https://erpedersen.github.io/Gutenberg/)

-The Frontend part can be found [here](https://github.com/ERPedersen/Gutenbergweb)